C0D3-M4513R/OpenGLGame/README.md

 I do know these things:
 - [x] I want 3D support
+- [x] Rotation in x,y and z
-- [ ] Movement should be allowed in all 3 Dimensions (maybe 5 depending on the Game?)
+- [ ] Movement should be allowed in all 3 Dimensions
+- [ ] maybe 5 depending on the Game?
 - [ ] There should be different objects
 - [ ] There should be a way to color Objects in ANY way (using Texture maps)
 - [ ] There should be collision between Objects